Should You Have Your Fallopian Tubes Removed to Prevent Ovarian Cancer?

 The fallopian tubes are the tubular structures that connect the uterus to the ovaries.
 At the time of ovulation each month, the fallopian tubes essentially transport the egg, or ovum, into the uterus.

 We have historically assumed that ovarian cancers begin only in the ovaries.
-But there’s epidemiologic evidence now that about 60% of cancers of the ovary actually start in the fallopian tube.
+But there’s epidemiologic evidence now that most cancers of the ovary actually start in the fallopian tube.

-What’s new is that the Ovarian Cancer Research Alliance is now recommending the practice for those already having surgery for noncancerous conditions including hysterectomies, cysts, endometriosis, and tubal ligation (in which the fallopian tubes are cut, tied or blocked to prevent future pregnancies).
-In recent years, two major medical groups, the Society of Gynecologic Oncology and the American College of Obstetricians and Gynecologists (ACOG), have supported removal of the fallopian tubes when performing some pelvic surgeries for patients who have completed childbearing.
-Women also can choose to have their fallopian tubes removed, in lieu of tubal ligation, during a cesarean section
+The Ovarian Cancer Research Alliance recommended the practice in 2023 for those already having surgery for noncancerous conditions including hysterectomies, cysts, endometriosis, and tubal ligation (in which the fallopian tubes are cut, tied or blocked to prevent future pregnancies).
+In recent years, two major medical groups, the Society of Gynecologic Oncology and the American College of Obstetricians and Gynecologists (ACOG), also have supported removal of the fallopian tubes when performing some pelvic surgeries for patients who have completed childbearing or decided to not have children.
+Women also can choose to have their fallopian tubes removed, in lieu of tubal ligation, during a cesarean section.

 How effective is removing the fallopian tubes in preventing ovarian cancer?